overmindgc/alexkimxyz.github.io/content/pages/home.md

-Title: The Blog of Alex Kim: data scientist by day, sleeping by night
+Title:The Blog of Alex Kim: data scientist by day, sleeping by night
 URL:
 save_as: index.html